keelam13/bkoda_seat_reservation/TESTING.md

 - [Full HTML Validation Report](documentation/validation/html_validation.pdf)

-- No errors or warnings were found when passing through the official [W3C](https://validator.w3.org/) validator.
+- Aside from the Sign up Page there were no errors or warnings were found in other pages when passing through the official [W3C](https://validator.w3.org/) validator.
 This checking was done manually by copying the view page source code (Ctrl+U) and pasting it into the validator.
+In SIn up Page the errors were

 ### CSS Validation: